yufu2015/PC-CHiP/README.md

 The dataset is composed with 42 normal and tumor tissue types from 28 cancers.
 Labels used in the classification can be found here /data/codebook.txt.

 ## How to use
-Run inception/pipeline.sh (with user defined directories)
+Run inception/pipeline.sh (change relative paths)